SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 TODO: check list of RFC5730 codes and see which ones are not used anymore.

-The following result codes specified in [@!RFC5730] are no longer meaningful in RESTful EPP and MUST NOT be used.
+The following result codes specified in [@!RFC5730] are no longer meaningful in the context of RESTful EPP and MUST NOT be used.

 | Code | Reason
 ------|------------------------------------------------------------
-| 1500 | The logout command is not used anymore.
+| 1500 | Authentication functionality is delegated to the HTTP protocol layer
-| 2100 | The REPP URL already includes the version.
+| 2100 | The REPP URL includes a path segment for the version
-| 2002 | Commands can now be sent in any order.
-TODO: is order guaranteed?
-| 2200 | The login command is not used anymore.
+| 2200 | Authentication functionality is delegated to the HTTP protocol layer
+| 2501 | Authentication functionality is delegated to the HTTP protocol layer
+| 2502 | Rate limiting functionality is delegated to the HTTP protocol layer

 Table: Obsolete EPP result codes

 # Acknowledgments